Frequently Asked Questions

 Can I provide respite services for anyone?

-No, you may only provide respite services for youth enrolled in the OhioRISE plan.
+No, you may only provide respite services for APPROVED youth enrolled in the OhioRISE program.

 Do I need to notify anyone when respite services begin?